leftiness/ton-social/REST.md

 > **Server:**
 > I can't update your settings because your request is invalid.
+> This message contains the keys from your request which I didn't recognize.

 #### RES 401

 > **Server:**
-> I can't update the settings for that user.
-You aren't authenticated.
+> I can't update your settings because you aren't authenticated.

 # Password